-While the book is overall a good book, unfortunately, it contains a lot of generic financial advice as well which I decided not to include in the summary.
+While the book is overall a good one, unfortunately, it contains a lot of generic financial advice which I decided not to include in the summary.

 Choose a sound financial lifestyle

-- Borrowers borrow money from future (in form of credit loans) till the lifestyle collapses, consumers consume money paycheck to paycheck, keepers focus on accumulating wealth over time.
+- Borrowers borrow money from the future in the form of credit loans till the lifestyle collapses, consumers consume money paycheck to paycheck, keepers focus on accumulating wealth over time.

-- The focus on net worth mentality (over paycheck mentality) strongly works in keepers favor.
+- The focus on net worth mentality over paycheck mentality actively works in keepers favor.